Stop Smoking For Good® at RediClinic Walk-In Clinics

 - A complete physical examination that will reveal health issues that have been caused by the smoking.

-- A health history report.
+- A health risk assessment with recommendations.

 - Determination of the right plan and medications that will work the best for you.